Masked artist makes sticky issue out of radiation in Japan

 "I don't know why more Japanese artists didn't react.
 I wonder whether they were moved at all," 281 said.

-But he realizes the risks in speaking out against the establishment and is careful to maintain his anonymity.
+But he realises the risks in speaking out against the establishment and is careful to maintain his anonymity.